0xKaen/ctf-writeups/2022/NahamCon/Miscellaneous.md

 flag{216060}
 ## Thoughts
+Even after I realised the trick, I didn't get the flag right away as I thought the difference in time between Samoa and American Samoa is 24h but in reality it's 25h, google lied to me grrrr 😠 Thanks to @ShyOnxD#8553 for pointing that out!

-This was probably the most mindblowing challenge for me, so much respect for the big brain challenge creator @Kkevsterrr#7469 for thinking of it.
+Nevertheless, this was the most mindblowing challenge for me, so much respect for the big brain challenge creator @Kkevsterrr#7469 for thinking of it.
 Really enjoyed it a lot 😆